-Sister Deibert brought joy to many people her last years at the monastery where she welcomed guests and retreatants with humility and humor, and spent most of her time creating unique handwork, quilts and other crafts to sell in The Turnstile gift shop at the monastery.
-She will be remembered for her zest for life, her deep faith in God’s goodness and her eagerness to help others.
+Sister Deibert brought joy to many people during her last years at the monastery where she welcomed guests and retreatants with humility and humor and spent most of her time creating unique handwork, quilts, and other crafts to sell in The Turnstile gift shop at the monastery.
+She will be remembered for her zest for life, her deep faith in God’s goodness, and her eagerness to help others.
 Every day of good weather was a temptation to head for the river or lake to bring home enough “souvenirs” for a fish fry.
 She loved music and dancing and for ten years taught accordion lessons.

 A Vigil Service was held in the monastery chapel at 7:30 p.m., June 30, and the Mass of Christian Burial on July 1 at 1:00 p.m.
 Rev. Meinrad Schallberger, OSB, Chaplain at the Monastery, presided at the Eucharist and Prioress Jean Lalande, OSB, gave the reflections.
 Sister Deibert was buried in the monastery cemetery.